 Q. What retention policies do I have on my Data Stores and Channels?

 You can choose to set your own data retention policies on the Data stores and Channels.
 You can select the retention period for any number of days.
 If you do not select any retention period, the service will retain your data for unlimited period.

-Q. What type of message formats are supported with AWS IoT Analytics?
+Q. What type of message formats are supported with Amazon IoT Analytics?